Other sections in Alumni:

 Gabriel Epstein, one of the original architects of the University died on 25 July 2017.
 On a visit to the University in 2009, then aged 91, was quoted as saying that to return to campus was 'a very magical experience' and that it was great to see lots of activity going on as it did 40 years ago.
 Full obituary written by the University Archivist, Marion McClintock, is here.

 Gary Waller (Politics & International Relations, 1967, Bowland) passed away on July 21 2017.
 He was a Conservative MP representing first Brighouse & Spenborough and then Keighley between 1983 and 1997.
 As well as championing the West Riding's embattled woollen industry, he was a keen sports car racer, spoke on vehicle safety, was briefly PPS to the Transport Secretary David Howell and promoted parliamentary bills for British Rail.
-Out of the Commons Waller became a director of Which? and in 2011 was elected to Epping Forest council, becoming its cabinet member for 'safer, greener and transport' issues, a post he held up to his death.there is a Memorial Service to be held on Wednesday 17th January, 2018 at 2pm at St. Stephen's with John Church Westminster, 38-42 Rochester Row, London SW1P 1LE.
+Out of the Commons Waller became a director of Which? and in 2011 was elected to Epping Forest council, becoming its cabinet member for 'safer, greener and transport' issues, a post he held up to his death.A memorial service was held on Wednesday 17th January, 2018 at 2pm at St. Stephen's with John Church Westminster, 38-42 Rochester Row, London SW1P 1LE.

-Miss Joy Welch, one of Lancaster's longest-standing friends and philanthropic supporters died on Tuesday 16 May.
+Miss Joy Welch, one of Lancaster's longest-standing friends and philanthropic supporters died on Tuesday 16 May 2017, aged 90.
+She has supported Lancaster since 1963.
+She established the Joy Welch Educational Charitable Trust to help fund educational projects, in particular those that are scientifically based and offer potential benefits to the UK economy.
 The University is grateful for her generosity and inspiration.
 Full obituary here.

 Dr Steve Dempster passed away on Wednesday 29th March 2017 aged 46.
 Steve was a Lecturer in the Department of Educational Research and Vice-Principal of County College.
 He graduated from Lancaster after studying a BA in Educational Studies and Religious Studies in 1992, returned to do an MA in Education which was completed in 2002, and was awarded a PhD in 2007.
 From 2002 Steve was a teaching associate and a research associate in the Department until he took up his lectureship in September 2014.
 Steve also played a central role in the life of County College during his time at Lancaster, culminating in holding the role of College Dean for 10 years from 2006 and Vice-Principal from 2016 until his death.
 He served on University Court from 2009-2013 and on Senate from 2011-2013.
 Steve was completely committed to Lancaster and its students and embodied a great many of the University’s strengths and values.